TheMCPCompany: Creating General-purpose Agents with Task-specific Tools: TheMCPCompany

 In the first category, we have created 10 \textit{primitive} tasks, where the agent only needs to take a very specific action on a very specific resource.
 Examples of primitive tasks are adding tags to a given resource or deleting a specific resource.
 These tasks mainly measure agents' ability to identify the correct tool for a given action from the large pool of Azure MCP tools and generate the correct tool call.
 For the second category, we have created seven \textit{composite} tasks that are intended to reproduce more challenging real-world scenarios that an Azure user would normally have to carry out (\cref{fig:azure_tra}).
 The composite tasks involve an infrastructure with multiple services (e.g., CosmosDB, Key vault, Function app) that are configured for a specific application, like serving a TODO list web app.
 In this category, the agent is given higher-level goals, such as fixing a broken app, implementing a security policy, or adding a new feature.
 To successfully complete the composite tasks, the final state of the environment must meet the requirements of the task in addition to having a working application.
 The composite tasks are more difficult and measure the agent's ability to understand and navigate the complex logic of the Azure environment, such as coordinating code edits and environment configuration and understanding the space of possible solutions for a given problem.

-\paragraph{Task Details} To make evaluations more accessible, our tasks focus on the cheapest Azure resources and can be run practically for free using a free-tier Azure subscription (free Azure subscriptions come with a \$200 credit.
+\textbf{Task Details}\hphantom{A} To make evaluations more accessible, our tasks use the cheapest Azure resources and can be run using a free-tier Azure subscription (free Azure subscriptions come with a \$200 credit.
 During the development and troubleshooting of the tasks, which involved executing each task many times, we spent less than \$1 of this limit).
 For each task, we provide a task description, an evaluation script to judge whether the task was completed successfully, and a proof-of-concept script that solves the task using the available MCP tools.
-Moreover, to have a reproducible environment, we provide a Terraform\footnote{\href{https://developer.hashicorp.com/terraform}{hashicorp/terraform}} script for each task that initializes and tears down the execution environment on Azure.
+Moreover, to have a reproducible environment, we provide a Terraform\footnote{\url{https://developer.hashicorp.com/terraform}} script for each task that initializes and tears down the execution environment on Azure.